Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-12-20-MySQL-notes.md

 -- This will delete all records in the customer table.
 DELETE FROM customers
-WHERE customer_id = 5; -- also you can use the Subqueries here.
+WHERE customer_id = 5; -- also you can use the Sub queries here.
 ```

 ---